-The team composed by people from the different departments of the MOHSW and PMORALG will
+The team composed by people from the different departments of the MOHSW and PMORALG will assess the RHMT once per quarter to ascertain the extent to which it has performed its mandate as outlined in RHMT checklist.

 The MOHSW and NHIF, reserve the right to communicate to the citizens of Tanzania, via the national media, the variations of performance observed in RHMTs where the RBF scheme is being implemented.